-Captain Pikachu is a cute enough theme; what's so crazy about it, you ask?
-Don't be fooled, this dream-devouring demon possesses some all sorts of unholy power.
+Captain Pikachu sounds cute enough; what's so crazy about it?
+Don't be fooled: This dream-devouring demon possesses all sorts of unholy power.
 Just read its attacks:

-If you don't know, you win the game by collecting all six of your Prize Cards, which normally are obtained whenever an opposing Pokemon feints.
+Quick reminder, you win the game by collecting all six of your prize cards, which normally are obtained whenever an opposing Pokémon feints.
 Treasure Hunt gives you one for free each turn.
-After letting you sift through them and finding which you need, of course.
-And because it accepts an Energy of any type, Captain Pikachu synergizes with all decks.
+After letting you sift through them and finding which most benefits your hand, of course.
+Plus, because it accepts an energy of any type, Captain Pikachu synergizes with all decks.

-If you're somehow still not satisfied, three Electric Energy lets you unleash an attack that will quite likely defeat every other creature in play.
-Keep your Bench small to prevent the collateral damage from affecting you.
+If you're somehow still not satisfied, three Electric energy lets you unleash an attack that will likely defeat every other creature in play.
+Keep your bench small to prevent the collateral damage from impacting you.

-I realize this card isn't legal, but I think I'd get pretty peeved even seeing it in casual play.
+I realize this card isn't legal, but I'd get pretty peeved even seeing it in casual play.
 Victory or friendship?
 The choice is yours.

 1. Ooyama's Pikachu

-Yes, this is a legitimate and Japanese-only card.
-Sure, it's a "fake card", but Nintendo did indeed produce this.
+Yes, this is a legitimate and Japanese-only entry.
+Sure, it's a "fake card," but Nintendo did, in fact, actually produce it.
 As to what mind-altering substances led to its creation, I can only speculate.

-The English translation I found has one mistake, as Ooyama's first attack only requires one Colorless Energy, not two.
+The English translation I unearthed has one mistake, as Ooyama's first attack only requires one Colorless Energy, not two.

 - Pretend Show (2 Energy) Deal 30 damage by pretending to be asleep and attacking while your opponent is vulnerable.
-Thanks Pikachu, these are good lessons for youngsters.
+Thanks, Pikachu, these are excellent lessons for youngsters.

-There ya have it.
+There you have it.
 From cute to almighty to frightening, Pikachu's seen a plethora of ridiculous cards throughout the ages.
-While most can't appear in tournaments, I hope more are produced as they help remind us to have fun and not take every game too seriously.
+While most can't appear in tournaments, I sincerely hope Nintendo produces more; they help remind us to have fun when playing and to not take each and every match too seriously.

-Feel free to vote for your favorite Pikachu, and stay tuned for more crazy card countdowns!
+But for now, as we eagerly await the next booster set of Pokémon trading cards, vote for your favorite Pikachu, and stay tuned for more crazy Pokémon TCG countdowns!